helenaferdy/helenaferdy.github.io/_posts/2026-03-10-alibaba-vpn.md

 ## Check Point

-Now configre the Check Point side, add an Interoperable Device and point it to Alibaba's Public IP
+Now we configure the Check Point side, add an Interoperable Device and point it to Alibaba's Public IP

 ![x](/static/2026-03-10-alibaba-vpn/16.png)